2-yr-old coronavirus patient gets 'surprise gift' on birthday at Punjab hospital

-A coronavirus positive child, who turned two on Saturday, got a "surprise gift" from the staff at Punjab's Nawanshahr civil hospital, where he is admitted, officials said here.
+A coronavirus positive child, who turned two on Saturday, got a "surprise gift" from the staff of Punjab's Nawanshahr civil hospital where he is admitted, officials said here.
 The two-year-old boy and his mother, who has also tested positive for the infection, are undergoing treatment at the isolation ward of the hospital, they added.
-On learning that it was his birthday on Saturday, the staff at the hospital bought him candies, chocolates and a baby suit as a gift, said Senior Medical officer Harwinder Singh.
+On learning that it was his birthday on Saturday, the staff at the hospital bought him candies, chocolates and a baby suit as a gift, senior medical officer Harwinder Singh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)